asg017/oak/README.md

 # oak

-A CLI tool for reproducible, customizable data workflows.
+A framework for reproducible, reusable data workflows.

 **Note** - `oak` is still under development - Watch this repo or [follow me on twitter](https://twitter.com/agarcia_me) to keep updated!

-**Another Note** - this readme will be changing A LOT in the next few weeks

 ## What is `oak`?

 `oak` is a CLI tool for small, static, data analysis projects.

 `oak` works well with projects that have a chain (or tree) of scripts that process files.
-For example, you may have a series of python/R/shell scripts that all take in a file as an input, processes it in some way, then outputs a new file (which then is used as an input to the next script).
+For example, you may have a series of python/R/shell scripts that take in files as an input, processes them in some way, then outputs new files.
 This is an ETL (Extract, Transform, Load) workflow - and `oak` makes it easier to define, develop, and re-use these workflows.

 ## Benefits of `oak`